Visiting Munich in winter? Here is everything you need to know, from amazing things to do, what to wear, where to eat, and more!

 It was originally the brewery for the old royal residence, which once used to stand around the corner.
 Over the years, Hofbräuhaus has welcomed some very famous patrons, including Mozart.

-If you are interested in the history behind this famous pub, I suggest this guided tour – it even comes with a “mass” of beer at the end!
+If you are interested in the history behind this famous pub, I suggest a guided tour – it even comes with a “mass” of beer at the end!
 You can also take this beer and food culture tour, which includes a tour of Hofbräuhaus, as well as an exclusive tour of the Oktoberfest museum, and tastings of traditional Bavarian food and beer!

 Yes, it is touristy AF but it’s so iconic that you just have to have a pint or two at Hofbräuhaus.
 It’s also a great place to escape the cold!